teamclouday/AndroidSteering/README.md

      3. Server will start listening
      4. Tap `Listening` will stop server
      5. If connected, tap `Connected` will disconnect device and stop server
-  6. `Configure` button leads to the configuration page
+  6. `Controller` button leads to the xbox controller mapping page
-     It is used to configure buttons and stick axis in a game or steam when vJoy  controller is not recognized or has wrong settings
+     It is used to map buttons and stick axis in a game or steam when vJoy controller is not recognized or has wrong settings
+  7. `Configure` button opens the motion angle configuration window "Steering Angles" control the left and right limit of the steering wheel angle (in degrees) "Acceleration Angles" control the forward and backward limit of the phone angle for acceleration "Acceleration Angles (Rest)" is also for acceleration, but defines the range of angles where phone is considered at rest (no acceleration)

+Finally, the first run of Windows app after installation may be slow or not responding.\
+This is because the app will need to be initialized for the first time, a [well-known issue](https://stackoverflow.com/a/1308732/11397618) of ClickOnce deployment.\
+In this case, close the app and open again.

 </details>